Grace’s Story – Achalasia

 As things settled her symptoms of regurgitation started to be more obvious and frequent.
 We talked to our cardio consultant who said there was a link between cardio babies and reflux and we should just let things settle a bit more.

 After a few months with regurgitation at every meal, often multiple times, we went back to our GP.
 We were lucky to have private insurance so we were referred to a paediatric gastroenterologist.
 Grace had a Barium swallow and the consultant talked to us for the first time about Achalasia.
-Unfortunately we didn’t really bond with this consultant so found a new one by reading through profiles, we finally found Dr Thapar at GOSH.
+Unfortunately we didn’t really bond with this consultant so found a new one by reading through profiles, we finally found a brilliant consultant at GOSH.
 He was wonderful, made us feel like he cared and was willing to answer the multitudes of questions I had which helped me process the situation, we repeated the Barium swallow, followed by manometry, endoscopy and a biopsy.
 Grace was diagnosed with Achalasia, rarely showing signs of type I, II and III.

 How does this Achalasia affect Grace’s day-to-day?